celsomsilva/discord-cam-kick-bot/README.md

 A Discord bot that makes sure your members follow the rules in cam-only voice channels.

-> This bot was created for the "AI Engineering, Data Science & Software Engineering Community" Discod server.
+> This bot was created for the "AI Engineering, Data Science & Software Engineering Community" Discord server.
 > A place where voice channels will have **rules**, and cameras **must be on**.
 > Think of this bot as a bouncer equipped with a webcam detector.